-After completing 30 credits of courses in your Freshman (U0) year, you will start following the highly structured Year 1 course plan for your degree B.Ed or B.Sc Kin degree.
+After completing 30 credits of courses in your Freshman (U0) year, you will start following the highly structured Year 1 course plan for your degree B.Ed., B.A.
+Education, or B.Sc.
+Kin degree.

-Freshman students entering a B Ed program do not have a defined set of courses that they must take but should always select from courses at the 100 or 200 level.
+Freshman students entering most B.Ed. programs do not have a defined set of courses that they must take but should always select from courses at the 100 or 200 level.
 Courses with course numbers between 100 and 199 are 100 level courses (e.g. ATOC 181); courses with course numbers between 200 and 299 are 200 level courses (e.g. HIST 206).

-Your department also recommends some specific courses depending on your chosen teaching subject area.
-See "Freshman Program Advising" on the Newly Admitted Students page for your degree:
+For specific departmental course recommendations and requirements depending on your chosen teaching subject area, see "Freshman Program Advising" on the Newly Admitted Students page for your degree:

-- All other B.Ed programs - Note that you must submit your course choices to your departmental academic adviser for approval.
+- All other B.Ed. programs - Note that you must submit your course choices to your departmental academic advisor for approval.

 The freshman year is an excellent opportunity to take language courses.
 Language courses are offered by the Faculty of Arts and usually require a placement test.
 The French Language Centre organizes the placement tests for French Second Language courses.
 For other language courses, contact the the language departments in the Faculty of Arts directly to see if a placement test is required.

 First year students in a Bachelor of Education program may wish to consider a First Year Seminar course offered by the Faculty of Arts.
 These can be identified on Minerva by searching on the class schedule by faculty (Arts) and the course number 199.

 Freshman students entering U0 of the B.Sc.
 Kinesiology must take the basic science courses in the Freshman year as prerequisites for higher level courses.
 Specific information is available here.